One highly recommended fitness tool you might not be using

 - Safe.
 Rebounders can come with an optional hand-rail that ensures safety with proper use.

-The aerobic exercise of rebounding also increases your blood flow and oxygenates your body.
+The aerobic exercise of rebounding also helps increase your blood flow and oxygenate your body.

-Even more important, it stimulates the functioning of your lymphatic system and boosts your immune system:
+Even more important, it helps stimulate the functioning of your lymphatic system and boost your immune system:

 - Lymphatic fluid takes the toxic materials out of your cells.
 Exercise like rebounding encourages the movement and drainage of lymph fluid, helping your body to detoxify and balance all other bodily systems.
-In 2016, obesity was definitively linked to lymphatic dysfunction.7
+Disease progression and severity are linked to lymphatic dysfunction.7

 - White blood cells help you fight infections.
 Rebounding encourages the growth of white blood cells that strengthen your immunity.
 The lymph-stimulating and detoxifying effect of rebounding, which can release environmental toxins from the body, may also serve as a natural immune-booster.

-Rebounding offers a low-impact, high-intensity workout at any age and ability level and has even been known to improve balance in the elderly.9 It is rebounding’s ability to absorb impact that can reduce the risk of injury and decrease exercise pain often associated with jogging and running.
+Rebounding offers a low-impact, high-intensity workout at any age and ability level and has even been known to improve balance in the elderly.9 It’s rebounding’s capacity to absorb impact that can reduce the risk of injury and decrease exercise pain often associated with jogging and running.

-At Body Ecology, we recommend the Bellicon mini trampoline – it’s the highest quality you can find.
-You can choose from foldable and non-foldable models, and every rebounder comes with a lifetime frame warranty.
-Even better, the rebounders have cutting-edge technology that softens impact!
-These rebounders are also made with durable materials and high-quality springs to keep you bouncing for a lifetime.
+At Body Ecology, we recommend the Bellicon mini trampoline.
+It’s the highest quality you can find.
+You can choose from foldable and non-foldable models.
+Every rebounder comes with a lifetime frame warranty.
+In addition, the rebounders have cutting-edge technology that softens impact.
+These rebounders are made with durable materials and high-quality springs to keep you bouncing for a lifetime.

 If you’re hoping to up the intensity to increase both detox and weight loss benefits, rebounding pairs well with activities like burst training and HIIT (High Intensity Interval Training).

 As their names suggest, these popular exercises use bursts of high-intensity activity to torch calories, improve endurance, and increase overall fitness.
 And like rebounding, shorter bursts of cardio activity are also easier on the body.
-Researchers have confirmed the benefits of these trending workouts: HIIT may help inactive people get fit in a shorter amount of time, while interval exercises could help to promote weight loss and realistically prevent and manage type 2 diabetes.10,11
+Researchers have confirmed the benefits of these trending workouts.
+HIIT may help inactive people get fit in a shorter amount of time and even sharpen memory in seniors.10,11 Interval exercises could help to promote weight loss and realistically prevent and manage type 2 diabetes.12